 Ensemble modeling can exponentially boost the performance of your model and can sometimes be the deciding factor between first place and second!
 In this article, we covered various ensemble learning techniques and saw how these techniques are applied in machine learning algorithms.
 Further, we implemented the algorithms on our loan prediction dataset.

-This article will have given you a solid understanding of this topic.
+This article will have given you a solid understanding of ensemble learning.
 If you have any suggestions or questions, do share in the comment section below.
 Also, I encourage you to implement these algorithms at your end and share your results with us!

 And if you want to hone your skills as a data science professional then I will recommend you take up this comprehensive course that provides you all the tools and techniques you need to apply machine learning to solve business problems.